zilexa/Homeserver/network-configuration.md

 ### Access services in your local network
 Instead of typing 192.168.0.2:9000 for each service you want to access, configure an easy to remember, local domain address.
-This address will only work within your home network.
-Some routers support configuring this.
-Alternatively:
+This address will work within your home network AND when connected to VPN while outside of your home network:
 1. Go to _AdGuard Home (serverip:3000 or https://localhost:3000) > Settings > DNS rewrite_
 2. Add a new rule, fill in a domain name for example `myserver.o` and the local IP of your server.
 3. go to http://myserver.o:9000, Portainer should open.
 Also, AdGuard Home is now accessible via http://myserver.o:3000.